Parks & Open Space

 View Molasses Creek Park in a larger map

 Named after the creek in the woods, Molasses Creek Park is a hidden treasure in full site of major roads.
-With trails, exercise stations, baseball, basketball, a climbing wall, handball, beach volleyball, hirseshoes, memorial, picnic pavillion, grills, bathrooms and various play equipment for all ages, this park is well worth the trip.
+With trails, exercise stations, baseball, soccer, basketball, a climbing wall, handball, beach volleyball, horseshoes, memorial, picnic pavilion, charcoal grills, seasonal bathrooms and various play equipment for all ages, this park is well worth the trip.

 Molasses Creek Access